korpling/pepperModules-GenericXMLModules/README.md

 ![SaltNPepper project](./md/img/SaltNPepper_logo2010.png)
 # pepperModules-GenericXMLModules
 This project provides a plugin for the linguistic converter framework Pepper (see https://github.com/korpling/pepper).
 Pepper is a pluggable framework to convert a variety of linguistic formats (like TigerXML, the EXMARaLDA format, PAULA etc.) into each other.
 Furthermore Pepper uses Salt (see https://github.com/korpling/pepper), the graph-based meta model for linguistic data, which acts as an intermediate model to reduce the number of mappings to be implemented.
-That means converting data from a format A to format B consists of two steps.
-First the data is mapped from format A to Salt and second from Salt to format B. This detour reduces the number of Pepper modules from n<sup>2</sup>-n (in the case of a direct mapping) to 2n to handle a number of n formats.
+That means converting data from a format _A_ to format _B_ consists of two steps.
+First the data is mapped from format _A_ to Salt and second from Salt to format _B_.
+This detour reduces the number of Pepper modules from _n<sup>2</sup>-n_ (in the case of a direct mapping) to _2n_ to handle a number of n formats.

 ![n:n mappings via SaltNPepper](./md/img/puzzle.png)